This "FAQs" page handles "Frequently Asked

 in person.
 Either way is acceptable.
 Those who can attend in person, though,

-often have a stronger experience of the course.
+often have a stronger experience of the activities.
 Whether you attend

 online or in person, you must write 200+ w. per hour about the experience.
 If